JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 (1) a data frame to be grouped, and (2) a set of columns to group by.

 Operations can then be applied on each group using one of the following functions:
-* `combine`: does not put restrictions on number of rows returned, the order of rows is specified by the order of groups in `GroupedDataFrame`; it is typically used to compute summary statistics by group;
+* `combine`: does not put restrictions on number of rows returned per group;
+  the returned values are vertically concatenaded following order of groups in `GroupedDataFrame`; it is typically used to compute summary statistics by group;
+  for `GroupedDataFrame` if grouping columns are kept they are put as first columns in the result;
 * `select`: return a data frame with the number and order of rows exactly the same as the source data frame, including only new calculated columns;
   `select!` is an in-place version of `select`;
 * `transform`: return a data frame with the number and order of rows exactly the same as the source data frame, including all columns from the source and new calculated columns;
-  `transform!` is an in-place version of `transform`.
+  `transform!` is an in-place version of `transform`;
+  existing columns in the source data frame are put as first columns in the result;

+As a special case, if a `GroupedDataFrame` that has zero groups is passed then the result of the operation is determined by performing a single call to the transformation function with a 0-row argument passed to it.

 All these functions take a specification of one or more functions to apply to each subset of the `DataFrame`.
 This specification can be of the following forms: